Co-Investment in Mobile Edge Computing with Infrastructure Update and Dynamic Participation: Mechanism for Dynamic Participation

-Here, \eqref{eq:entry-rationality} ensures that entrants find it rational to join after paying the entry fee, while \eqref{eq:exit-rationality} guarantees that leavers are no better off staying.
-We distinguish between entry and exit evaluations to remain consistent with the temporal order of decisions: A player that considers joining at epoch~\(k\) compares their prospective payoff~\(x^{\mathcal{S}_k}_{i,k}\) within the new coalition~\(\mathcal{S}_k\) to their opportunity cost, since this coalition represents the one they would join.
-Conversely, a player that decides to leave compares their payoff~\(x^{\mathcal{S}_{k-1}}_{i,k}\) at epoch $k$, evaluated under the assumption that \(\mathcal{S}_{k-1}\) persists at epoch \(k\), with their opportunity cost, as this reflects the configuration they withdraw from.
-Importantly, the payoff \( x_{i,k}^{\mathcal{S}_{k-1}} \) represents the counterfactual payoff that player \( i \) would have received had they remained in the previous coalition.
+Importantly, the payoff \( x_{i,k}^{\pazocal{S}_{k-1}} \) represents the counterfactual payoff that player \( i \) would have received had they remained in the previous coalition.
 We calibrate the penalty against what the player gives up, not what they would have received under the new coalition from which they are absent.
-Although penalty fees are not known in advance by the players, the latter know that these fees will be computed based on~\eqref{eq:balance} and~\eqref{eq:exit-rationality}.

-We note that we consider the case of truthful reporting, where each player reveals to the regulator their true opportunity cost \( v_{i,k}^{\text{out}} \).
-This assumption may be justified because, although each player faces an individual opportunity cost, its value depends on public technological or market conditions that are commonly observable at each epoch.
-Hence, players would not misreport these values, as the underlying opportunities are publicly known.
-The case of untruthful players is part of our future work.